 Please note; this charge only applies if you are creating new-build floor space such as a new-build dwelling or a large home extension (over 100m2).
 This can also be a mezzanine level in a barn conversion.
 The CIL charge will apply to the new build floor space only (so the area of the mezzanine or extension) and not to any existing floor area.

-It came into force in 2010 and coincides with restrictions on the use of planning obligations (also known as Section 106 agreements).
+The levy came into force in 2010 (but councils have been very slow to implement it, with many still not implementing the charge in 2017) and coincides with restrictions on the use of planning obligations such as Section 106 agreements.
 A CIL enables the local authority to raise more money for local infrastructure improvements than Section 106 obligations.
 It also provides developers more certainty about costs, as it is a fixed charge.

 The CIL regulations can be complex.
 However, it is important to consider how it may affect you if intending to convert an existing barn or build/extend a new residential property in the future.